HelifeWasTaken/VimTek/README.md

 ## My advices

-Please do not use other colorscheme than the defaults one they are well made not too flashy and everything.
+Please do not use other colorscheme than the defaults one they are well made not too flashy and (etc...)

 I have been a longtime user of gruvbox but you will notice that it's really useless.
 Peachpuff is generally set by default and does c syntax pretty well.